DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 These are the steps the script will go through to sync your database:

-### 1. You will first be prompted for the domain of your local wordpress install (ex: local.thesmartwallet.com).
+1. The script will attempt to retrieve your local wordpress domain from the .env file.
+If it cannot find that variable, you will be prompted for the domain of your local wordpress install (ex: `local.finddreamjobs.com`).

-### 2. Next, you will be prompted for the WPEngine install name of the staging environment for the site you want to sync the database from (ex: tswstaging).
+2. Next, you will be prompted for the WPEngine install name of the staging environment for the site you want to sync the database from (ex: fdjstaging).

-### 3. After that, you will be prompted for the production url of the site you are syncing from (ex: https://thesmartwallet.com).
+3. After that, the script will either grab your production url from the .env file or you will be prompted for the production url of the site you are syncing from (ex: https://www.finddreamjobs.com).
 This is so that a search and replace can be performed on the local version of your database so all references pointing to the production domain will now point to your local domain.

-### 4. Once the sync has been finished, you will get a prompt asking if you'd like to save the configuration you just entered.
-If you choose to do so, you will be able to run the saved configuration by running `sh local.local_domain.com-sync-db.sh`
+4. Once the sync has been finished, you will get a prompt asking if you'd like to save the configuration you just entered.
+If you choose to do so, you will be able to run the saved configuration by running `sh local.<local_domain.com>-sync-db.sh`

 # Tips & Tricks